revathskumar/blog.revathskumar.com/_posts/2017-06-12-elm-getting-started-and-bundling-with-webpack.md

 };
 ~~~

-Now we are done with configuing webpack with elm loader, Let's see this in action by executing the command
+Now we are done with configuring webpack with elm loader, Let's see this in action by executing the command

 ~~~sh
 ./node_modules/.bin/webpack-dev-server